winder/hackathon/README.md

 # Algorand Hackathon

-Sample code includes a hackathon token and server provided in the file algorandsamples.zip.
+Sample code includes a hackathon token and server url in the file algorandsamples.zip.

 This code runs with no modifications for JavaScript, Java, Go and Python.